-Introduce new technologies and programmes in construction to promote the behavioural economics as the "Energy Paradox" or the "Energy-Efficiency Gap".
-To address Many consumers are not willing to make energy-efficient investments even when those investments appear to pay off in the relatively short-term - a problem known well in (e.g. SME financing).
+"On Energy Efficiency of Buildings" "On Commercial Accounting of Heat and Water Supply" THREE STRIKES TO ADDRESS THE ENERGY PARADOX Many consumers are not willing to make energy-efficient investments even when those investments appear to pay off in the relatively short-term - a problem known well in behavioural economics as the "Energy Paradox" or the "Energy-Efficiency Gap".
+To address

-"On the Energy Efficiency Fund"
+lgor

-"On Energy Efficiency of Buildings"
+Lavrynenko

-More on the topic here.
+Analysis Head

 sources of finance.
-To this end, the Parliament recently adopted three laws aimed at closing the mentioned gap: THREE STRIKES TO ADDRESS THE ENERGY PARADOX
+To this end, the Parliament recently adopted three laws aimed at closing the mentioned gap: